-Yogi's career in baseball following World War II is among the most well-known.
-He played in fourteen World Series, won ten championships, and hit the first pinch-hit home run in World Series history.
-A fifteen-time All-Star, he was awarded MVP in 1951, 1954, and 1955.
+Yogi's career in baseball after World War II is among the most well-known.
+He played in 14 World Series, won 10 championships and hit the first pinch-hit home run in World Series history.
+A 15-time All-Star, he was chosen MVP in 1951, 1954 and 1955.
 Yogi continued with the sport as a manager after the 1963 World Series.

-After his retirement, Yogi remained active within the baseball community and as a public figure, recalling one of his most famous Yogi-isms, "It ain't over till it's over."
-Yogi passed away on September 23, 2015, leaving behind fond memories for baseball fans everywhere, as well as a long a list of classic quips, including the following:
+After his retirement, Yogi remained active within the baseball community and as a public figure, recalling one of his most famous Yogi-isms: "It ain't over till it's over."
+Yogi died on Sept.
+23, 2015, leaving behind fond memories for baseball fans everywhere, as well as a long list of classic quips, including the following: